Theoretical and experimental studies of energy modulation to demodulation in seeded free-electron lasers: Demodulation undulator design

-Leveraging the existing SXFEL infrastructure, we designed a demodulation undulator system with an 80 mm period length, comprising two identical modulator segments (12 periods each) separated by a tunable phase shifter.
+To support future dedicated demodulation experiments, a compact demodulation undulator has been designed with an 80 mm period length, comprising two identical modulator segments (12 periods each) separated by a tunable phase shifter.
 The complete mechanical layout is shown in Fig.~\ref{fig:13}.
 Using the Opera electromagnetic simulation code \citep{opera_simulia}, we systematically optimized the undulator's effective magnetic field while minimizing demagnetization and fringe field effects.
 Figure~\ref{fig:14} presents the optimized on-axis magnetic field distribution and corresponding electron trajectories at a resonant radiation wavelength of 266 nm.

 The demodulator's period count is intentionally limited to enable clear observation of the energy modulation-demodulation process and facilitate online validation of energy spread suppression.
 The phase shifter provides full $0$–$4\pi$ phase-shifting capability for a 1.4 GeV electron beam at 266 nm wavelength.